mlangumier/portfolio-next/TASKS.md

 ### Rework project

 Here, we have a very basic version website, not well thought and hastily done.
-We now need to work on a proper design, think about the content, and simplify the developer experience by following the wonderful `KISS principle (Keep It Simple, Stupid!)`.
+We now need to work on a proper design, think about the content, and simplify the developer experience by following the wonderful **KISS principle (Keep It Simple, Stupid!)**.
 So, we're going to rely more on Tailwind CSS default values and development tools, instead of customizing everything.

 #### Design & planning

-- [x] Update `Tasks` file
+- [x] Update `TASKS.md` file
 - [x] Wireframe and design with Figma
 - [x] Add credits to designs that helped me create this portfolio (top of this file)
 - [x] Define texts content
 - [x] Change fonts to Google Fonts
 - [x] Rework Tailwind CSS setup to use Tailwind default values and reorganise style
-- [x] Update `Readme` file
+- [x] Update `README.md` file

 #### Layout & Homepage